sourav-357/Tic-Tac-Toe-react/README.md

 # Tic-Tac-Toe-react
 A project to practice React by making the very famous Tic Tac Toe game.
-It is the very first project of React where I actually see the uses of React
+This project is made by react using the basic of react hooks and usestates